CateMerfeld/Clustering_Article_Comments/README.md

 ![](/images/wordclouds.png?raw=true "Example Images")
 ## Introduction

-It should come as no supprise that the news industry has been struggling for some time now.
+The news industry has been in decline for the last two decades or more.
 What was once a thriving industry is now a shrinking and competitive field.
 The chart below is from a [Pew Research Center study](https://www.pewresearch.org/fact-tank/2020/04/20/u-s-newsroom-employment-has-dropped-by-a-quarter-since-2008/), showing the decrease in newsroom employment over the last twenty years.

 <img src=https://www.pewresearch.org/wp-content/uploads/2020/04/ft_2020.04.20_newsroomemployment_01.png>